bregman-arie/devops-exercises/topics/linux/README.md

 <details>
 <summary>How to check which commands you executed in the past?</summary><br><b>

 history command or .bash_history file
+  * also can use up arrow key to access or to show the recent commands you type
 </b></details>

 <details>